status-im/nim-json-rpc/README.md

 Note: Although `call` isn't necessary for a client to function, it allows RPC signatures to be used by the `createRpcSigs`.

 * `Connect`

   `client`: a descendant of `RpcClient`
   Returning
     `FutureBase`: The base future returned when a procedure is annoted with `{.async.}`

 ### `processMessage`

-To simplify and unify processing within the client, the `processMessage` procedure can be used to perform conversion and error checking from the received string originating from the transport to `JsonNode`.
+To simplify and unify processing within the client, the `processMessage` procedure can be used to perform conversion and error checking from the received string originating from the transport to the `JsonNode` representation that is passed to the RPC.

-`processMessages`
-  `self`: a client type descended from `RpcClient` `line: string`: a string that contains the JSON to be processed

-This procedure then completes the futures set by `call` invocations using the `id` field of the processed `JsonNode` from `line`.
+After a RPC returns, this procedure then completes the futures set by `call` invocations using the `id` field of the processed `JsonNode` from `line`.

+#### Parameters

+`self`: a client type descended from `RpcClient`

+`line: string`: a string that contains the JSON to be processed

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.